What Does Non-Ionizing Mean in Terahertz Devices?

 • frequency or emission category

-• output level, if available
+• output information where available

 • session time